ghostwriternr/codeflare/README.md

 - Node.js ≥ 18, npm ≥ 8
 - [Anthropic API Key](https://console.anthropic.com/)
 - In order to deploy to Cloudflare as-is, you will need a Cloudflare account with early access to their [upcoming Containers platform](https://blog.cloudflare.com/cloudflare-containers-coming-2025/).
     - You could also modify the code to have the agent connect with containers running on other platforms too.
-Of course, this is not needed for running locally.

 ### Setup